 Non-formal education includes adult basic education, adult literacy education or school equivalency preparation.

-In non-formal education, someone (who is not in school) can learn literacy, other basic skills or job skills.
+In non-formal learning, someone (who is not in school) can learn literacy, other basic skills or job skills.

 Non-formal education is imparted consciously and deliberately and systematically implemented.
 It should be organized for a homogeneous group.
 Non-formal, education should be programmed to serve the needs of the identified group.
 This will necessitate flexibility in the design of the curriculum and the scheme of evaluation.

-- Boy Scouts and Girls Guides develop some sports program such as swimming comes under non-formal education.
+- Boy Scouts and Girls Guides develop some sports program such as swimming comes under non-formal learning.

 - Fitness programs.